phiresky/masters-thesis/content/6_results.md

 ## Learning algorithm comparison (PPO vs PG-TRL)

-In the following, we show some results of the trust region layers policy gradient (TRL) training method (see [@sec:trl]) compared to PPO.
+In multi-agent fully cooperative tasks, the reward can be even more sparse than it is for single-agent tasks, since the same reward is used for all agents.
+One agent can thus not know whether its own actions or the actions of a different agent lead to a specific reward signal.
+Trust region layers policy gradient (TRL) (see [@sec:trl]) was published for single-agent reinforcement learning, but since TRL promises to improve the exploration over PPO and possibly find a better optimal solution, we apply it to our multi-agent experiments in a direct comparison to PPO.

-@Fig:resmptrl shows the learning algorithm comparison on the multi-evader pursuit task.
+In the following, we show some training graphs of the TRL training method compared to PPO. @Fig:resmptrl shows the learning algorithm comparison on the multi-evader pursuit task.
 The architectures are the ones hyper-parameter optimized on PPO on each of the aggregation methods.
 TRL seems to show significantly improved training performance for the Bayesian aggregation and similar performance for the mean aggregation.

 <!-- @Fig:resmptrltop
 shows the same result for only the top one third of runs.
 The results are very